Jonathan ChristieDeputy UK Director of The Wood Foundation

-Alex joined the YPI team in November 2017, providing maternity cover for Lynsey in the role of YPI Scotland Coordinator.
+Alex joined the YPI team in November 2017.
 Alex has a varied administration and project management background with a mixture of public, private and third sector organisations.
 She has previously led a successful industry partnership with a local school, where she saw and understood first-hand the wide ranging benefits of the YPI programme for both young people and charities.
 The YPI Scotland Coordinator role combines her dual passions of developing young people and the third sector, and she is delighted to be part of the team.

 Lynsey BrosnanYPI Scotland Coordinator

 Lynsey started working for YPI in April 2016 and is responsible for coordinating the day-to-day operational delivery of the programme.
 This involves leading the Regional Facilitators; developing the monitoring and evaluation strategy; and supporting teachers by organising shared learning events and developing programme materials.
 Lynsey is passionate about supporting young people and their development having worked within a variety of Education and Graduate Development roles in both the public and private sectors, including leading the Education Liaison Team at Robert Gordon University.

 Calum MacSweenHighlands & Islands Lead